Kunkuri

-Kunkuri is a town in Chhattisgarh, India.
-It is a tehsil of Jashpur district.
+Kunkuri is a town in Jashpur District of Chhattisgarh, India.
+It is located 28 KM towards west from District headquarter Jashpur Nagar.

 Geography

 Kunkuri is located at 22.75°N 83.95°E. It has an average elevation of 468 m.

 Transport

 Three roads out of this township lead to the Bihar, Jharkhand and Odisha states of India.
 It is situated at the intersection of NH-78 and NH-43.

 Demographics

 Per the 2011 census, the population of Kunkuri town is 13,846.